Grove Collaborative

 Less drying time = less energy used!

 Our wool dryer balls separate clothes to allow more air to them, eliminating post-cycle wrinkles.
-Sustainably designed to reduce drying time, these dryer balls reduce energy consumption too.
+Sustainably designed to reduce drying time, these dryer balls reduce energy consumption, too.
 They last up to 1,000 loads and are 100% biodegradable.
-Plus, our all-natural dryer balls are 100% New Zealand wool and nothing else.
+Plus, our all-natural dryer balls are made from 100% New Zealand wool.

 Read more from Grove